Shreejit7/katacode-scenarios/demo-scenario/step3.md

 To confirm that the topic is created in the broker we can use the below **command**

 `bin/kafka-topics.sh --list --bootstrap-server localhost:9092 `{{execute}}

+To view the details of any kakfa topic we can use the below **command** to describe the topic

+`bin/kafka-topics.sh --bootstrap-server localhost:9092 --topic first_topic --describe `{{execute}}